-• falling asleep during normal activities.
+falling asleep during normal activities.
 You may fall asleep while doing normal activities such as driving a car, talking, or eating while taking GOCOVRI or other medicines that treat Parkinson's disease.
 You may fall asleep without being drowsy or without warning.
 This may result in having accidents.
 Your chances of falling asleep while doing normal activities while taking GOCOVRI are greater if you take other medicines that cause drowsiness.
-Tell your doctor right away if this happens.
+Tell your healthcare provider right away if this happens.

 - suicidal thoughts or actions and depression.
 Some people taking GOCOVRI have had suicidal thoughts, attempted suicide, or have had depression.
-Tell your doctor if you have new or sudden changes in mood, behaviors, thoughts, or feelings, including thoughts about hurting yourself or ending your life. - hallucinations.
+Tell your healthcare provider if you have new or sudden changes in mood, behaviors, thoughts, or feelings, including thoughts about hurting yourself or ending your life. - hallucinations.
 GOCOVRI can cause or worsen hallucinations (seeing or hearing things that are not real) or psychotic behavior.
 Hallucinations are a serious and common side effect of GOCOVRI.
-Contact your doctor if you have hallucinations. - feeling dizzy, faint or light headed, especially when you stand up (orthostatic hypotension).
+Contact your healthcare provider if you have hallucinations. - feeling dizzy, faint or light headed, especially when you stand up (orthostatic hypotension).
 Light headedness or fainting may happen when getting up too quickly from a sitting or lying position especially after long periods of time, when first starting GOCOVRI, or if your dose has been increased.
 These side effects are serious and common for GOCOVRI.
-Contact your doctor if you become light headed or faint when standing up. - unusual urges.
+Contact your healthcare provider if you become light headed or faint when standing up. - blurred vision, eye pain, vision loss.
+Tell your healthcare provider if you experience changes to your vision. - unusual urges.
 Some people taking GOCOVRI get urges to behave in a way unusual for them.
 Examples of this are an unusual urge to gamble, increased sexual urges, strong urges to spend money, binge eating and the inability to control these urges.
-If you notice or your family notices that you are developing any unusual behaviors, talk to your doctor.
+If you notice or your family notices that you are developing any unusual behaviors, talk to your healthcare provider.

 The most common side effects of GOCOVRI include hallucinations, dizziness, dry mouth, swelling of legs and feet, constipation, a drop in blood pressure when standing, and falls.